LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-14-edge-open-source-works.md

    3. Good tooling
    4. Minimal vendor lock in

+Microsoft wanted to trap their users and developers into their platform, Google was going to make their platform the obvious choice for both with particular emphasis on developers.

 This was the genius of Google's strategy.
 They were going to attack Microsoft's hostile behavior on 2 fronts.
 The users *and* the developers.
 The hardest part about any new platform is the chicken and egg problem.
 Users won't use it if there are no applications, and developers won't target it if there are no users.
 But unlike with other platforms, there was very little in the way of "extensions" or anything overly specific.
 Despite Microsoft's best efforts, the web was an open standard.

 This meant Google could focus narrowly on making the fastest browser with the best developer tools.
 By making it easy to support, developers would target it.
 They would also quickly realize it made developing their apps easier and thus it quickly became their *primary* platform to do development in.
+Now their web apps didn't just work in Chrome, they worked *best* in Chrome.

 Open source played directly into this.
-The open standard is what allowed the product to exist in the first place, so encouraging more and more openness in the space only serves to benefit them.
+The open standard is what allowed the product to exist in the first place, so encouraging more and more openness in the space only served to benefit them.
 It wouldn't cost them really anything either.
 They were going to write this code and give it in compiled form for free anyway.
 It also addresses the vendor lock in.
 While it's no easy task to fork a foundational open source project, it's at least possible to do so.
 If Google is too tyrannical, the world can respond much more easily than what it took for Google to dethrone Microsoft in the first place.

 > That's worth dwelling on.
-If you're being crushed under the foot of a tyrannical monopoly, and effective strategy is to permanently weaken the ability of such strong monopolies to form in the first place.
+If you're being crushed under the foot of a tyrannical monopoly, an effective strategy is to permanently weaken the ability of such strong monopolies to form in the first place.
 Google Chrome is effectively a monopoly at this point and they still get the same benefits.
-But by being easier to overthrow they were able to seize this position.
+But by being easier to overthrow they were also more easily able to seize their position in the first place.

 ### Apple's Strategy: EEE 2 Electric Boogaloo

 A brief detour if I may.
 Funny enough, Apple in this respect is today's Microsoft.
 In fact their anti-competitive monopolistic behaviors are even more powerful because Apple has a stronger hold on the platform.
 Bill Gates became the richest person in the world because he commodified hardware by selling software on its own that runs on lots of different hardware.
 This inherently put a limit on the degree of control he could exert.

 Apple on the other hand hit it big in an embedded category (phones).
 Here the market had no expectations of running custom software.
-In fact, the App Store was that first large scale example.
-But, the OS was always still 1:1 and this is what allowed Apple to sneak in an idea they can't on MacOS.
+In fact, the App Store was that first large scale offering that even could.
+But, the OS was always still 1:1 with the hardware and this is what allowed Apple to sneak in an idea they can't on MacOS.
 You can only install custom software that they bless.
 They nailed EEE here.
 They embraced phones with ARM based CPUs.
 They extended it with killer features like the touchscreen, the UI, and most critically the App Store.
 They extinguished the competition by banning any app that competes with anything they offer.
 Unlike the browser, there's no open standard for how phones work.
 You can't quickly spin up an iOS competitor that runs iOS apps.

+> An even if you do, get ready for a fight.
+Google did use this strategy to enable Java on Android, and Oracle engaged in over a decade of legal action to try to stop this

 Safari has a surprisingly high market share.
 This is directly a result of their anti-competitive behavior.
 Apple requires that any browser on iOS must use Safari's internals.
 In this way, they artificially increase usage of Safari and thus web app devs must support it or else they'd lose too much market share (all iPhone users).
 Where users able to choose, I suspect Safari would suffer the same fate as Internet Explorer.
 Developer satisfaction was a key element to Chrome's success.
-I'm not sure there's a company on earth developers are more averse to vendor lock in with than Apple.
+I doubt there's a company on Earth developers are more averse to vendor lock in with than Apple.

-## Trying Again, But From Zero
+## Trying Again, But From "Zero"

 Microsoft finally accepted that Internet Explorer's condition was terminal, but they still hadn't learned their lesson.
 They created Edge by forking the internals of Internet Explorer.
 Really, it was more of a reskin to avoid the bad brand of IE than it was a new browser.
 There were other improvements and certain items were made from scratch, but all in all it was IE just better.